 Angela Oxford is the co-chair of Service Learning Initiative.
 She began at the University of Arkansas in July 2008 and became the director of the Center for the Community Engagement in 2011.
 She is a native of Northwest Arkansas and a graduate from Arkansas State University with a Bachelor of Science in Education and a Master's of Divinity from Southern Seminary in Louisville, Kentucky.
 She began her career in the non-profit sector in 1999 by working for Hands on Atlanta, engaging the city's corporate community in corporate service events for six years.
 After Angela relocated to NWA, she consulted for the Hands on Network/Points of Light Foundation and she served as the program director for Big Brothers Big Sisters of Northwest Arkansas.
 She contributes her life of servant-leadership by participating in the Governor's Advisory Council for the Division of Community Service and Non-profit Support, the NWA MLK Planning Committee, and as a Girl Scout leader.

 Febriyanti Lestari is the graduate assistant for Service Learning Initiative.
 She received a B.A. degree in English Literature from Yogyakarta State University and an M.A. in American Studies from Gadjah Mada University in Indonesia.
 In her home country, she is a government worker teaching at Sunan Kalijaga State University since 2009.
 Sponsored by Fulbright Presidential PhD scholarship, she came to the U.S. in 2014 to pursue her PhD in CLCS at the University of Arkansas.
-Her research interest is Muslim diasporic literature and culture.
+Her research interest is Islam and popular culture.
 Between 2016-2017, she served as the President for Fulbright Scholars at the University of Arkansas (FSUA), the Secretary of International Student Organization (ISO), and cross-cultural mentor for international students.
 Now she's the President for Muslima of UARK.